 - 50 80% of the risk for AN and BN is genetic.
 They share common gene variations.

 - Environmental and psychosocial factors can also impact eating disorder development:

-- o media
+- media

 - weight stigma

-- bullying
+- \circ bullying

-- activities with weight regulation
+- \circ activities with weight regulation

-- o peers
+- peers

-- o puberty
+- Puberty

+- Families are not to blame for an eating disorder

+- Families can be integral to early intervention and recovery.